ste920ven/project2-pd7/group2/README.md

 <h3>What we will probably do:</h3>
 Use the flickr, wikipedia, and wikiquotes API to:
 <br/>
-1. Take a random image from flickr
+1. Take a random image from flickr.
+This is now the album cover.
-2. Title of random article from wikipedia
+2. Take the title of a random article from wikipedia.
+This is now  the name of a band.
-3. Last four words of a random quote from wikiquotes
+3. Take the last four words of a random quote from wikiquotes.
+This is now the name of the album.

-1. becomes an album cover.
-2. becomes the name of the band.
-3. becomes the name of the album.

-The program then throws everything together in a way that is aesthetically pleasing; ideally, we can come up with something that creates a unique design for each input.
-If we can't, all the albums will look kind of lame, but Daryl has a feeling he can figure something out or at least come up with a design generator based on some reasonably large database of templates.
+4. Throws everything together in a way that is aesthetically pleasing; ideally, we can come up with something that creates a unique design for each input.
+If we can't, all the albums will look kind of lame, but Daryl has a feeling he can at least come up with a design generator based on some reasonably large database of templates.
 <br />

 <a href="http://chanarchive.org/content/50_b/48698140/1198178931476.png">Example 1</a>